 Everyone is familiar with maps of the Earth that guide you from place to place, but there are also star maps of the sky that can guide you.
 A map of the sky, as you see it from your sky watching location, is the best and easiest way to locate all the constellations.

-Three of the best are:
+Two of the best are:

-The Fixed Stars in the Constellation Libra
+Fixed Stars in the Constellation Libra

 The constellation Libra contains three stars with known planets and seven named stars.
 Methuselah, currently the oldest known star in the universe, is located in Libra, and there is one meteor shower associated with the constellation, the May Librids.